mermshaus/horne/README.md

 ./horne build --working-dir demos/blog
 ~~~

-The HTML output will be written to `./demos/hello-world/output` and
+The HTML output will be written to `demos/hello-world/output` and
-`./demos/blog/output`.
+`demos/blog/output`.
 You should be able to open the respective `index.html`
 files with a browser to view the result.
 Take a look at the contents of the
-project directories in `./demos` to get an idea what the output is based on.
+project directories in `demos` to get an idea what the output is based on.